AlmostGalactic/RetroLang/README.md

 Contributions are welcome!
 Feel free to fork the repository, make enhancements, and submit pull requests to improve RetroLang.

-## License

-RetroLang is released under the MIT License.
-See the LICENSE file for more details.

 ## Acknowledgments

 RetroLang is inspired by classic programming languages and modern scripting paradigms, aiming to offer a nostalgic yet practical tool for developers and learners alike.